 This is how Office 365, Spotify, Netflix, Google Drive, and Google Stadia make money.

-Selling screen space to display banner ads, ads, videos, and animations is the most popular monetization method through which SaaS products make money.
-It is used by YouTube, Facebook, and almost all mobile applications.
+Selling screen space to display banner ads, videos, and animations is the most popular monetization method through which SaaS products make money.
+YouTube, Facebook use it, and almost all mobile applications.

 This model directly links the cost of a SaaS solution to its use: the more you use, the more you pay.
 Amazon Web Services, Mailgun.